 Tasmania is an island state with a unique ecology.
 Maintaining our biosecurity integrity allows us to protect our natural environment while enabling people to import some non-endemic vertebrate species into the State.

-The new and streamlined Policy on Importing (and Keeping) Vertebrate Wildlife in Tasmania has been developed by DPIPWE and sets out arrangements for importing and keeping vertebrate wildlife in Tasmania.
+The Policy on Importing (and Keeping) Vertebrate Wildlife in Tasmania has been developed by NRE Tas and sets out arrangements for importing and keeping vertebrate wildlife in Tasmania.
 It is underpinned by a suite of Principles which guide decisions on importing controlled animals and the conditions that may apply.
 The Policy has been developed in consultation with wildlife parks, zoos, clubs, organisations and individuals that are interested in importing and keeping vertebrate wildlife and has been approved by the Tasmanian Government's Regulation Reduction Coordinator.